LunaAmora/4orth/README.md

 # Others

-All available [functions](https://wasm4.org/docs/reference/functions), constants and the [memory map](https://wasm4.org/docs/reference/memory) from Wasm-4 are in the [wasm4.porth](./wasm4.porth) library.
+All available [functions](https://wasm4.org/docs/reference/functions), constants and the [memory map](https://wasm4.org/docs/reference/memory) from Wasm-4 are in the [wasm4.porth](./std/wasm4.porth) library.

+The [wasi.porth](./std/wasi.porth) library contains a minimal WASI setup and a imported proc that prints to stdout.

 Huge thanks to [Tsoding](https://github.com/tsoding) for all the educational content and for (being in the process of) creating such a fun language to experiment with.\
 And Thanks [Aduros](https://github.com/aduros) for the fantastic fantasy console [Wasm4](https://wasm4.org/).